What Are the Best Medicare Plans for Cancer Patients?

 Medicare Part D is a prescription plan that you add on to Medigap.

-Medications are an important part of cancer treatment, so it's important to have good prescription coverage.
-Prescriptions you take at home are typically under your Part D prescription plan.
-However, medications administered at a doctor's office, hospital or medical facility would be a part of your Medigap coverage.
+It's important to have good prescription coverage because medications are an essential part of cancer treatment.
+Prescriptions you take at home are typically under your Part D prescription drug plan.
+However, medications you take at a doctor's office, hospital or clinic are covered by your Medigap plan, not Part D.

 Best Medigap for cancer: AARP/UnitedHealthcare

-AARP/UnitedHealthcare is the best Medigap provider for cancer patients because of its high customer satisfaction and cheap rates.
+AARP/UnitedHealthcare is the best Medigap company for cancer patients because of its high customer satisfaction and cheap rates.

-AARP/UnitedHealthcare is a good deal, with the cheapest average rates for Plan G. And plans include benefits such as a 24/7 nurse line for questions about your treatment plan, drugs and health concerns.
+AARP/UnitedHealthcare is a good deal because of its affordable rates for Medigap Plan G and the company's strong reputation for customer satisfaction.
+Plus, AARP/UnitedHealthcare Medigap plans include benefits such as a 24/7 nurse line for questions about your treatment plan, drugs and health concerns.

-Alternative to AARP/UnitedHealthcare Medigap: If you're shopping around, also get quotes from Mutual of Omaha, which has high-quality plans but includes fewer extra benefits than AARP/UnitedHealthcare.
+Alternative to AARP/UnitedHealthcare Medigap: If you're shopping around, also get quotes from Mutual of Omaha.
+The company has high-quality plans but expensive average rates.

 Comparing Medigap plans for cancer patients